-You can find out which iProva version the customer is running by clicking the Help link in the iProva user interface and then the [i] button.
+You can find out which iProva version the customer is running by clicking the “Go To” menu on the left and then the “Application management” menu link in the iProva user interface, the version is displayed at the bottom of the page.
 Each iProva API also contains a way to retrieve the version of iProva.

 Customers with an active support & maintenance subscription for iProva are entitled to support on the iProva API.

 Support is limited to inquiries about unexpected error messages and other API malfunctions.

 Customers also have access to software updates which might include API improvements or bugfixes.